tsecher/web-audit-module-page-speed/README.md

 ## Install
 1. Install with your favorite package manager
-2. Add the module in yout web-audit.config.js
+2. Add the module in your web-audit.config.js
 ```
 export const config = {
 	modules: [